Howard20181/submission/README.md

 ### Repository content
 - SUMMARY: the summary of your module, will be shown in the front page
 - README.md: the full description of your module
+- Please do not upload your source code here, we don't need your source code
 - ~~For all meta files available please refer to [the example repository](https://github.com/Xposed-Modules-Repo/org.meowcat.example)~~

 ### Important notes